Giuseppe Niccolò Vicentino

-Giuseppe Niccolò Vicentino, called Rospigliosi, was an Italian painter and wood-engraver of the Renaissance.
+Giuseppe Niccolò Rospigliosi or Rossigliani, called Vicentino, was an Italian painter and wood-engraver of the Renaissance.
 He was born in Vicenza c.
 1525 and worked in Bologna c.
-1550.
-His method was chiaroscuro.
+1550 as a follower of Ugo da Carpi.
+He used the chiaroscuro method.
 He used three blocks and did much to develop the process.
 Among other cuts by him are: A Sibyl reading a Book; Hercules killing the Nemaean Lion after Raphael; Death of Ajax after Polidoro da Caravaggio; Venue embracing Cupid; and Glelia escaping from Porsenna's camp.